An innovative application for our in-house developed structural glazing system

 This method is preferable for highly glazed spaces, where glass is the primary design feature and the structure is minimal.
 When glass roofs meet glass walls the only visible fixing between the panes are neat structural silicone joints, therefore it makes sense to utilise the extremely minimal structure of the floating glass beam.

-Thanks to years of experience and modern glazing technologies, IQ can utilise the floating beam method in many structural glazing applications to affectively support glass roof structures.
+Thanks to years of experience and modern glazing technologies, IQ Glass can utilise the floating beam method in many structural glazing applications to effectively support glass roof structures.
 Eliminating the need for steel supports, natural light can flow uninterrupted into the internal living spaces to create bright, airy spaces.

 - Our South West Regional Office Is Now Open! - May 13, 2021

 - New Approved Document Tackling Residential Overheating – Coming Soon - April 30, 2021